Quantum Groups and Quantum Cohomology: Proof of existence

 \end{Proposition}

 \begin{Remark} Suppose $X = T^*Y$ where $Y$ is a smooth projective variety and assume the action of $\bA$ is induced from an action on $Y$ with isolated fixed points $\{p_k\}$.
 Then a choice of chamber $\fC$ defines an $\bA$-invariant Bialynicki-Birula stratification of $Y$ by locally closed varieties $V_{p_{k}}$.
 In this case, the stable envelope map $\Stab_\fC$ defines a collection of Lagrangian cycles on $X$.
-These can be identified (up to a sign depending on the polarization) with the characteristic cycles of the constructible sheaves $j_{k,!}(\Q_{V_{p_{k}}})$ where $j_{k}$ denotes the inclusion into $Y$. \end{Remark}
+These can be identified (up to a sign depending on the polarization) with the characteristic cycles of the constructible sheaves $(j_{k})_! \Q_{V_{p_{k}}}$ where $j_{k}$ denotes the inclusion into $Y$.
+See, in particular, \cite{Su} for recent developments in this direction. \end{Remark}